Diary of a Wimpy Kid: Rodrick Rules: Plot

 After Thanksgiving, Rodrick's party is uncovered by a photo, and despite denying that he had it, he is grounded for a month.
-Greg is accused of being an 'accomplice' to Rodrick, and is banned from playing video games for 2 weeks, even though he had been locked in the basement the whole time and had nothing to do with the party.
-Rodrick then starts preparing for the talent show despite being grounded.
-Frank ends Rodrick's punishment 2 weeks early simply to avoid listening to Löded Diper daily.
+Also, Greg is accused of being Rodrick's 'accomplice', even though he had nothing to do with the party, and is banned from playing video games for 2 weeks.
+Rodrick then starts preparing for the talent show despite being grounded; Frank ends Rodrick's punishment 2 weeks early simply to avoid listening to Löded Diper daily.
 After Greg hurts Rowley by putting a dumbbell in a pillow that Rowley kicks during a sleepover, Greg must perform in the talent show with a 1st-grader, Scotty Douglas, who Rowley was partners with.
 They do not qualify, but Rodrick's band does.
-Rodrick, eager to continue to the talent show, hands in his science project earlier but then is forced to do it again since his project lacked several requirements.
-Rodrick tries to tell the teacher clearly about it, but then the teacher claims it was a reasonably straightforward experiment and did not make clear sense.
+Rodrick, eager to continue to the talent show, hands in his science project earlier, but is forced to do it again since his project lacked several requirements and did not make clear sense.

 Frank tries to persuade Rodrick to give up the show, but Rodrick insists on doing it so that he can send it to record label companies so that he and Löded Diper can get noticed, allowing him to drop out of school.
-During the talent show, Rodrick has his band's performance taped so he can send it to the record companies.
-Still, the video is rendered useless after it is found that Susan (who was taping it) had talked the whole time, and everything she said was heard on the tape.
-Rodrick accuses Greg, and they fight, but their parents send both to their rooms.
+During the talent show, Rodrick has his band's performance taped by Susan so he can send it to the record companies, but the video is rendered useless after it is revealed that Susan had talked the whole time, and everything she said was heard on the tape.
+Rodrick blames Greg despite not being involved and they fight, but their parents send both to their rooms.

 Later, Rodrick tells Greg that his "secret is out".
-Greg says that at Leisure Towers, the retirement home where their grandfather lives, Rodrick took Greg's diary and ran for it but tripped on a board game.
+Greg reveals that at Leisure Towers, the retirement home where their grandfather lives, Rodrick took Greg's diary and ran for it but tripped on a board game.
 Greg grabbed the diary, ran to the toilet, and tried to destroy it.
 However, he accidentally went into the women's bathroom, where he was forced to hide until security removed him.
-However, Greg gets popular for what he did because the story has gotten extremely twisted, from going to the women's bathroom in the retirement home to infiltrating the girls' locker room in Crossland High School.
+However, Greg gets popular at school for what he did, since the story got extremely twisted, from being stuck in the women's bathroom in the retirement home to infiltrating the girls' locker room in Crossland High School.

-The story ends with Greg helping Rodrick with his science project because he feels sorry for the video of Löded Diper at the talent show, a worldwide internet hit due to Susan somewhat dancing in it.
+The story ends with Greg helping Rodrick with his science project because he feels sorry for the video of Löded Diper at the talent show, which has become a worldwide internet hit due to Susan's dancing in it.